 Hardest hit are the ministries in the Congregational Services cluster.
-These are the ministries primarily directed toward congregations, including Safe Church, Faith Formation, Worship, Race Relations, Office for Social Justice, Pastor Church Resources, and the like.
+These are the ministries primarily directed toward congregations, including Safe Church, Faith Formation, Worship Ministries, Race Relations, Office of Social Justice, Pastor Church Resources, and the like.

 Colin Watson noted for delegates, “We have reduced the annual expenditures for this group of ministries by about $2 million since 2014-15.”
 These ministries are almost entirely dependent on ministry shares dollars.
 In the current year, the budget has a shortfall of $450,000.